Many people cringe at the idea of manipulation being used to achieve results.

 Yes, manipulation can be a powerful tool for INTJs because they possess the requisite sensitivity, care, and intellect to contribute to the well-being of society.

 Left to the devices of the general public, manipulation would convey the negative consequences that are often feared.

-However, in the right hands, manipulation can produce results that boggles the mind.
+However, manipulation can produce results that boggle the mind in the right hands.

 It all depends on the skill of those doing the handling.

 Architect (INTJ) Strengths and Weaknesses (n.d.).
 16 Personalities.
 Retrieved from: https://bit.ly/3A9ndrZ.